Ooscaar/MALW/Phishing/README.md

 1.- Copy the link I have attached to this e-mail which contains the program file. https://spanishsabores.com/spanish-magdalenas-recipe-delicious-homemade-spanish-muffins/ 2.- Create a new project called Energy Plus Connectivity Test with the link that you have copied.
-Take into aaccount that the link contains a TAR file.
+Take into account that the link contains a TAR file.
 3.- Create an inventory with all the IP addresses that we need to check.
 You can find a list of these IP addresses in the shared company files (in the Energy Plus section)
 4.- Execute the ping.yml playbook with the inventory that you have just created.